My Main Page with Links to My Other

 where they are legally required to watch Channel One.
 Whose idea of liberty is

 this?
-This is worse than some forms of child labor.
+That so-called education is worse than some forms of child labor.

 responsibility benefits some but not others.
 Teenagers' main roles now are as consumers and style setters.
 “Money plays a paradoxical role for